The Sport Management Advisory Council

 Originally from Cheshire, CT, Carparelli is a 1990 graduate of Worcester Polytechnic University with a bachelor’s degree in mechanical engineering.
 He obtained his master’s of business administration from Syracuse in 1994.
 He currently resides in Severna Park, MD, with his wife, Renee, and sons Nicholas III and Michael.

-Kelly Williams Downing is a sports marketing veteran with more than 18 years experience working with sports teams, international sporting events, agencies, and consumer brands.
-In September 2015, Downing joined Boston-based start-up state6, a sports and consumer marketing agency, bringing marketing, digital, and social media strategy to life for the agency and its clients.
+Kelly Downing is a sports marketing veteran with more than 20 years experience working with sports teams, international sporting events, agencies, and consumer brands.
+From 2015-2019, Downing worked for Boston-based start-up state6, a sports and consumer marketing agency, bringing marketing, digital, and social media strategy to life for the agency and its clients.

 Downing began her career in sports marketing upon graduating from Syracuse University, where she earned her Bachelor of Science in Broadcast Journalism (1998) and Master of Science in Public Relations (1999) from the S.I.
 Newhouse School of Public Communications.
 She began her career in marketing with the New England Patriots and New England Revolution, both owned by Robert Kraft.
 She quickly excelled and expanded her duties to include managing broadcasting, events, production, and entertainment.
 From 1999-2002, Downing served on a committee focused on marketing, sales, and PR for the Kraft family’s privately financed stadium, creating the blueprint that led to the stadium being sold out of all ticket, premium seating and sponsorship inventory on opening day.
 Downing also assisted in the marketing and promotion of MLS Cup 2002, which earned Major League Soccer a history making 62,000 fans for the league’s championship match held at the then CMGI Field (later renamed Gillette Stadium).